Salt: The Essential Mineral You've Been Told to Fear—But Shouldn't

 The Body's Composition and the Role of Salt

 It’s fascinating to consider that about 60% of the human body is water.
 But this isn’t just any water; it closely resembles ocean water in its composition.
-Our bodies contain a balanced mix of water and electrolytes—minerals like sodium, potassium, and magnesium, which are also found in seawater.
-Sodium, the main component of salt, is vital for maintaining fluid balance, nerve function, and muscle contraction.
+Our bodies contain a balanced mix of water and electrolytes—minerals like sodium, potassium, and magnesium, and countless others which are also found in seawater.
+The trace minerals found in real salt are vital for maintaining the crystalline structure of water in the body (maintaining the “piezoelectric” capacity of the body) - See We Are Light Beings: The Perfect harmony of Stardust and Sunlight: How The Crystalline Structure of Water In Our Body Captures & Harnesses the Energy of Sunlight.
+They also maintain fluid balance, nerve function, and muscle contraction.

 Anyone who has tasted their perspiration has noted its salty taste.
 There’s a reason for that.
 When we sweat, our bodies release water along with essential electrolytes like sodium, which help regulate temperature and maintain fluid balance.
 The salty taste of sweat is a direct reminder of the ocean within us and our body's need to maintain a delicate balance of these vital minerals.